cognominal/git-download-browse.nvim/README.md

 # git-download-browse.nvim

 Work in progress.
-Browsing works
+Browsing works but you should have already cloned repos.
+I did it with this [script](https://gist.github.com/cognominal/e81918a1444f1130f4256a7e578f7550)

 Browse, clone, fork GitHub repositories from Neovim.
 The plugin stores clones in a configurable directory, (default: `~/git` )